- Total units 24 Units

-Students in this minor are encouraged to spend time studying at a tertiary institution in Indonesia.
-This can be done either through intensive in-country study in the summer or winter breaks, or through a year of study in the Year in Asia program.
+Students in this minor are encouraged to study Indonesian through immersive programs, which can be done through intensive study in the summer or winter breaks.
 Competitive scholarships are available to qualified students.

 - Recognise and produce the set of standard Indonesian phonemes and use patterns of stress and intonation.

 - Use an active vocabulary of around 1600 words.

 - Recognise and produce phrase and sentence structures that enable them to converse and write extended passages on a wide range of non-technical topics, as well as to read short authentic non-technical texts with vocabulary support consisting of concise word lists.

 - Converse and write on a wide range of concrete everyday topics as well as on social-cultural topics such as human rights, learning styles, and Indonesia-Australia relations.

 - Demonstrate a cultural understanding of a wide range of concrete everyday topics, as well as of Indonesian perceptions and practices regarding such topics as ethnic diversity, tackling law reform, and traditional versus modern medicine.

 Students with previous “language experience or exposure” are required to take a language proficiency assessment to ensure enrolment at the most appropriate level.